-I find it hard to name all the food that starts with N; there seems to be very few of it that spring up in my mind.
+I find it hard to name all the food that starts with N; there seem to be very few of them that spring up in my mind.
 And as a curious person, I decided to go online and do a thorough search on all foods.
 I was eye-opened; there are a lot more than I ever imagined!

 Today I’m bringing to you a comprehensive list of all the wholesome foods that start with N from cultures all around the globe.
 Be prepared for both household names and exotic foods.